 Applicants are hereby given notice that funds have not yet been appropriated for this program.
 In no event will NOAA or the Department of Commerce be responsible for application preparation.
 There is no guarantee that sufficient funds will be available to make awards for all qualified projects.
 Publication of this notice does not oblige NOAA to award any specific project or to obligate any available funds.
-If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one's own risk of these costs not being included under the award.
+If one incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, one would do so solely at one's own risk of not receiving an award or these costs not being included under the award.

-Publication of this notice does not obligate any agency to any specific award or to obligate any part of the entire amount of funds available.
 Recipients and subrecipients are subject to all Federal laws and agency policies, regulations and procedures applicable to Federal financial assistance awards.